-Mount Laguna Improvement Association has come a long way from being a water provider to being a vital Mt.
+Mount Laguna Improvement Association (MLIA) has come a long way from being merely a water provider to being a vital Mt.
 Laguna community organization in the 76 years it has been in existence.
 Originally formed in 1936, the primary goal of the MLIA was to create a water delivery system for all cabins.
 Wells were dug and lines were laid to each cabin.
 Since then maintaining a safe and reliable water system has been a major priority for the MLIA.
 As water availability and quality becomes an ever-growing concern in Southern California, the Association is committed to providing high quality water to our cabins for years in the future.

 The Association continues to work on projects that add to the safety and enjoyment of owning a cabin in the Laguna Mountains.
-In recent years the MLIA has put resources into improving access driveways damaged by weathering and use.
+In recent years the MLIA has put resources into improving access roads damaged by weathering and use.

 The Mount Laguna Improvement Association is incorporated as a 501(c)12 not-for-profit organization.